wimblerobotics/Robotics_Book/book/chapters/calibrating_odom.md

    in the ***Wheel Spacing*** column.
    You will next rotate the robot in place and, ideally, only the ***w*** and ***z*** values will change noticeably.

-   If you are using a compass to track rotation, you can use the ***Compass Heading*** column to note the compass heading before you do the rotation.

 1. Rotate the robot in place 360 degrees.
+   Use the marks you set above (compass, tape, square) to stop the robot when it has rotated exactly 360 degrees.
    The way I do this is to use the ***teleop_keyboard_twist** package, like so:

    ```code
    ros2 run teleop_twist_keyboard teleop_twist_keyboard